 Many women see the pandemic’s impact as a threat to their careers.

 Along with having to adapt their daily lives in significant ways, many working women are also concerned about the impact the pandemic could have on their career progression both in the short and long terms.

-While the vast majority of women surveyed see potential to progress in their careers over the next year in some way (e.g., by getting a promotion or pay increase, changing roles, or getting more responsibility), 60% question whether they want to progress at all when considering what they believe it will take to move up in their organization.
+While the vast majority of women surveyed see potential to progress in their careers over the next year in some way (e.g., by getting a promotion or pay increase, changing roles, or getting more responsibility), 60% question whether they want to progress at all when considering what they believe it will take to move up in their organisation.
 For example, 23% of respondents who feel they need to always be “on” for work fear they will end up having to choose between their personal responsibilities and their careers, and 10% of that same group think they may need to consider a career break or leave the workforce entirely.

 On behalf of Deloitte Global, Forbes Insights surveyed 385 women globally across a span of industries in August and September 2020.
 Countries represented include Australia, Brazil, Canada, China, France, India, Japan, the United Kingdom, and the United States.
 At the time of surveying, all respondents were employed full time and held a range of titles from executive assistant to vice president.
 Sampling was not limited exclusively to “knowledge worker” roles or those who are more likely to work remotely.
-All respondents come from organizations with at least 1,000 employees.
+All respondents come from organisations with at least 1,000 employees.
 The majority of women surveyed indicated they are married or living with a partner, and more than a third said they are the primary income earners for their households.
 More than three quarters of respondents have at least one child, ranging in age from newborn to 19 or older, and nearly 20% said they have other dependents whose care is their responsibility.